 Dwelling House of Hope Food Pantry

-This is a farmer’s market style distribution of assorted foods for all Lowell Public School students and their families.
-Please bring reusable grocery bags, baskets, or a cart to carry your food.
+A farmer's market style distribution of assorted foods for all Lowell Public School students and their families.
+Please bring reusable grocery bags, baskets or cart to carry your food.

 Lowell Public Schools (Grab & Go Meals at Various Locations) - Remote Learning Meal Service - As of October 1

 At select sites, students will receive two breakfasts and two lunches on Mondays and Wednesdays and will also receive meals for the weekend days on Fridays.
 Certain sites will offer daily (Monday - Friday) meals.
-When visiting our lunch sites, please remember that the Governor has ordered that everyone must wear a mask or face covering in public spaces.
+When visiting our sites, please remember that the Governor has ordered that everyone must wear a mask or face covering in public spaces.

 Lowell Senior Center